Bigil Worldwide Box Office Collections (Day 1): Nothing Less Than A Phenomenal Start!

 In AP/TS Regions

-Bigil, which has been released as Whistle in AP/TS regions, has started pretty well.
-Some of the reports claim that the film has managed to collect a share of Rs 3 crore on its first day.
+Bigil, which has been released as Whistle in AP/TS regions, has started off on a great note.
+Some reports claim that the film has managed to collect a share of Rs 3 crore on its first day.

 At Karnataka Box Office

 Vijay's Bigil has got a good number of screens in Karnataka as well.
-In Bangalore, the film registered a good number of Housefull shows.
-It seems like the film collected over Rs 4 crore on day 1 from Karnataka box office.
+In Bangalore, the film registered a good number of houseful shows.
+It seems like the film collected over Rs 4 crore on day 1 from the Karnataka box office.

 Overseas Centres

 At the USA box office, Bigil has got the second-best opening among Tamil movies released in this year so far.
-Similarly, the movie is off to a racy start in Australia, New Zealand, Malaysia, Singapore etc., as well.
+Similarly, the movie is off to a racy start in Australia, New Zealand, Malaysia, Singapore, etc., as well.